jxmot/foscam-bash/README.md

 # foscam-bash

 This project evolved from trying to fulfill several tasks.
 I wanted to learn bash, experiment with an IP camera API, and get some additional experience with the Linux command line.
 At first I didn't plan on combining my efforts.
-It was *by accident* that stumbled across a *Gist* with a shell script that accessed the same IP camera that I currently use.
+It was *by accident* that stumbled across a *Gist* with a shell script that accessed the same brand & model IP camera that I currently use.

 And that original bit of shell script did *almost* everything I needed it to do.
 So I used it as a starting point and ended up creating what you see in this repository.